 A form containing data regarding the properties of a particular substance.
-It is an important component of product stewardship and workplace safety, intended to provide workers and emergency personnel with procedures for handling or working with that substance in a safe manner.
+Hazard communication standards require that chemical manufacturers, distributors, or importers provide SDSs for each hazardous chemical to downstream users.
+They are intended to provide workers and emergency personnel with procedures for handling or working with that substance in a safe manner.
 The exact format of an SDS can vary from source to source within a country depending on how specific the national requirement is.